cortoproject/script-spec/README.md

 int32 a(10), b(20), c, d: -1
 ```

-### Create a class that implements an interface, a method and a constructor
+### Create a class that implements an interface, adds a method and a constructor
 The following example is slightly more complex and shows how to create an
 `interface` object with a method that is subsequently implemented by a `class`
 object that implements the interface, and adds a constructor.